convox/praxis/GETTING_STARTED.md

 ### Edit the source

-Now that you have the app up and running, let's explore the development cycle by making a change to the source code and deploying it to our development rack.
+Now that you have the app up and running, you can explore the development cycle by making a change to the source code and deploying it to your development rack.

 Open `content/index.md` in the project and add the text "Hello, this is a change!" right below the Introduction header.
 After the edit your file should look like this: